 "It seems the distinction they drew means that constitutional rights turn on labels -- who is your technical employer," says Charlotte Garden, a professor of labor law at Seattle University, noting that previously the court had been hesitant to create such arbitrary distinctions.

 At the same time, though, there's evidence to suggest that legal rights aren't the only thing that determines the quality of your working conditions.

 Federal employee unions, for example, are actually prohibited by statute from collecting an "agency fee" from people who elect not to join the union and pay full dues.
-Even though they never had the right that the Illinois home care workers just lost, unions like the American of Federation of State, County and Municipal Employees have managed to maintain much higher density and strength than their private sector analogues.
+Even though they never had the right that the Illinois home care workers just lost, unions like the American of Federation of Government Employees have managed to maintain much higher density and strength than their private sector analogues.